One month of developing in the open

 - They are reminding me of the amount of work I have done.
 Each post doesn't even cover all the research, thinking, and coding I have done.
 It is truly surprising to me how much I am doing, but at the same time it is understandable - because all those dead-end rabbit holes actually left me with useful knowledge and sometimes code that I can use in this project.

-- Even with no real audience (I've only told a couple of people.
+- Even with no real audience (I've told only a couple of people.
 And maybe one post on Twitter where I have almost not followers), I am motivated by the idea of publishing for them.
 Thank you audience.
 It is your support that keeps me going.

 - It is just generally satisfying to publish.
 Seeing stuff you made at an actual URL on the world wide web doesn't seem to get old.